xjtu-enre/DiTU-ICSE2026/README.md

 node cli.js trace /path/to/db-dir typescript/declaration-merging max-count-of-merging-elements -i 0
 ```

-There are also some pattern summarizations have nothing to do with the max metric value, but require sampling code riview.
+There are also some pattern summarizations have nothing to do with the max metric value, but require sampling code review.
 For example, the result JSON shows that there are developers using declaration merging on three different entity types (that is, `ClassDeclaration,InterfaceDeclaration,ModuleDeclaration` in result JSON line 205253), and we want to see the source code that results in this weird metric result, we could use the command

 ```bash
 node cli.js trace /path/to/db-dir/ typescript/declaration-merging types/ClassDeclaration,InterfaceDeclaration,ModuleDeclaration -s 2024